Decoupling of Field Equations in Einstein and Modified Gravity: Einstein and Modified Gravity in Nonholonomic Variables

-A metric $\mathbf{g}$ is generic off--diagonal if (\ref{ansatz}) can not be diagonalized via coordinate transforms.
-Ansatz of this type are used in Kaluza--Klein gravity when $N_{i}^{a}(x,y)=\Gamma _{bi}^{a}(x)y^{a}$ and $ y^{a}$ are ''compactified'' extra--dimensions coordinates, or in Finsler gravity theories, see details in \cite{overduin,vexsol2}.
-In this work, we restrict our considerations only to the 4--d Einstein gravity theory.
-The principle of general covariance in GR, allows us to consider any frame/coordinate transforms and write a spacetime metric $\mathbf{g}$ equivalently in any above form (\ref{mst}), (\ref{ansatz}) and/or (\ref{dm} ).
-The last mentioned parametrization will allow us to prove a very important property of decoupling of Einstein equations with respect to N--adapted bases (\ref{nader}) and (\ref{nadif}).
+A metric $\mathbf{g}$ is generically off--diagonal, if (\ref{ansatz}) can not be diagonalized via coordinate transforms.
+Ansatzes of this type are used in Kaluza--Klein gravity when $N_{i}^{a}(x,y)=\Gamma _{bi}^{a}(x)y^{a}$ and $ y^{a}$ are "'compactified" extra--dimensions coordinates, or in Finsler gravity theories, see details in \cite{overduin,vexsol2}.
+In this work, we restrict our considerations only to the 4--d gravity theories.
+The principle of general covariance in GR, allows us to consider any frame/coordinate transforms and write a spacetime metric $\mathbf{g}$, equivalently, in any of the above form (\ref{mst}), (\ref{ansatz}) and/or (\ref{dm}).
+The last mentioned parametrization will allow us to prove a very important property of decoupling of gravitational field equations with respect to N--adapted bases (\ref{nader}) and (\ref{nadif}).

-Via frame/ coordinate transforms $e_{\alpha }=e_{\ \alpha }^{\alpha ^{\prime }}(x,y)e_{\alpha ^{\prime }},$ $\underline{g}_{\alpha \beta }=e_{\ \alpha }^{\alpha ^{\prime }}e_{\ \beta }^{\beta ^{\prime }}\ \underline{g}_{\alpha ^{\prime }\beta ^{\prime }},$ a metric $\mathbf{g}$ (\ref{dm}) can be written in a form with separation of v--coordinates and nontrivial vertical conformal transforms,
+Via frame/coordinate transforms $e_{\alpha }=e_{\ \alpha }^{\alpha ^{\prime }}(x,y)e_{\alpha ^{\prime }},$ $\underline{g}_{\alpha \beta }=e_{\ \alpha }^{\alpha ^{\prime }}e_{\ \beta }^{\beta ^{\prime }}\ \underline{g}_{\alpha ^{\prime }\beta ^{\prime }},$ a metric $\mathbf{g}$ (\ref{dm}) can be written in a form with separation of v--coordinates and nontrivial vertical conformal transforms,